The Structure of Hypergraphs Arising in Cellular Mobile Communication Systems: Introduction

 In some real world problems, the conflict graph has additional structure, based on geometric or other constraints, which can be exploited to give efficient algorithms whose suboptimality is bounded by a fixed constant.
 For example, consider a wireless network whose nodes are equipped with omnidirectional antennas and have the same transmission range.
 Suppose two nodes interfere with each other whenever unit disks centered at their locations intersect \cite{Huson:Sen:1995}.
 The resulting conflict graph is called a unit disk graph.
 The interference degree of a unit disk graph is at most $5$ \cite{MaratheEtAl:1995}.
 By the results in the preceding paragraph, the maximal scheduling algorithm is a factor of $5$ away from optimal in the worst case for unit disk graphs \cite{Ganesan:2009} \cite{Ganesan:WN:2014}.
 An open problem in the literature (cf. \cite[p.
 1333]{Ganesan:WN:2014}) is to extend the results in the literature on unit disk graphs to hypergraph models.

-Hypergraph interference models and physical (SINR) models capture certain complexities which cannot be captured by graphs and achieve better performance \cite{McEliece:Sivarajan:1991} \cite{McEliece:Sivarajan:1994} \cite{Sarkar:Sivarajan:1998} \cite{Zhang:Song:Han:2016} \cite{Halldorsson:Wattenhofer:2019}.
+Hypergraph interference models and physical (SINR) models capture certain complexities which cannot be captured by graphs and hence achieve better performance \cite{McEliece:Sivarajan:1991} \cite{McEliece:Sivarajan:1994} \cite{Sarkar:Sivarajan:1998} \cite{Zhang:Song:Han:2016} \cite{Halldorsson:Wattenhofer:2019}.
 For example, in a wireless network with three nodes, it is possible for the interference to be such that any two nodes can be simultaneously active, and if all three nodes are simultaneously active then the interference is intolerable.
 A subset of nodes that causes intolerance interference is called a forbidden set.
 The interference can be modeled by a hypergraph, whose hyperedges are the minimal forbidden sets.
 A maximal scheduling algorithm for wireless networks under the hypergraph interference model was proposed in \cite{Li:Negi:2012}.
 The interference degree of a hypergraph was defined in \cite{Ganesan:TIT:2021} and was shown to characterize the worst-case performance of the maximal scheduling algorithm.

 In the present work, we investigate the interference degree of structured hypergraphs.
 The problem of computing the interference degree of a hypergraph is shown to be NP-hard, and the interference degree of certain structured hypergraphs is determined.
-We investigate which hypergraphs are realizable, i.e. which hypergraphs arise as the interference model of a wireless network.
-We prove that the maximal value of $r$ such that the hypergraph $K_{1,r}$ is realizable is $r=4$.
+We also investigate which hypergraphs are realizable, i.e. which hypergraphs arise as the interference model of a wireless network.
+For various values of the path loss exponent, we determine the maximal value of $r$ such that the hypergraph $K_{1,r}$ is realizable.